Looking for Lunar New Year outfits to give you some inspiration on what to wear this year?

 Turtleneck + jeans + red booties

-If you’ve got a pair of bold red booties or shoes, you can easily throw them on over any casual outfit like a turtleneck with blue jeans.
+A pair of bold red booties or shoes can easily be paired with any casual outfit like a turtleneck with blue jeans.

 Just be sure not to wear white, which is the colour of death in Chinese!